In the Wake of Legal Aid Cuts – Where to Seek Free Legal Advice When Considering a Divorce

 Online Help and Advice:

 The first place all divorcing couples should turn is of course the internet, and amidst the nonsense one can find online there are quite a few helpful sources.
 In fact, on this very website you can find a completely free advice service.
 Simply search a query and find the automated results of all previous circumstances which relate to the search; find the one which most fits to your situation and read through the advice.
-If your problem has not been asked before, simply submit a question to have it answered by a solicitor.
+If your problem has not been asked before, simply submit a question via live chat to have it answered.

 The Citizens Advice Bureau also offers a comprehensive listing of all things divorce related.
 Visit their website to take advantage of the numerous guides and fact-sheets online, which may go a long way to help clear up some first hurdle woes you may be experiencing – especially considering certain consequences when property/children are concerned.